Why is Christmas Day on the 25th December?

 In the autumn (in September or October) there's the Jewish festival of 'Sukkot' or 'The Feast of Tabernacles'.
 It's the festival that's mentioned the most times in the Bible!
 It is when Jewish people remember that they depended on God for all they had after they had escaped from Egypt and spent 40 years in the desert.
 It also celebrates the end of the harvest.
 During the festival, Jews live outside in temporary shelters (the word 'tabernacle' come from a latin word meaning 'booth' or 'hut').

 Many people who have studied the Bible, think that Sukkot would be a likely time for the birth of Jesus as it might fit with the description of there being 'no room in the inn'.
 It also would have been a good time to take the Roman Census as many Jews went to Jerusalem for the festival and they would have brought their own tents/shelters with them!
+(It wouldn't have been practical for Joseph and Mary to carry their own shelter as Mary was pregnant.)

 The possibilities for the Star of Bethlehem seems to point either spring or autumn.